 Your breast milk is incredibly dynamic and responsive, so don’t be surprised if you notice changes in its color and consistency at different times.
 These changes could vary depending on:

-The time since the last feed – depending on when you last fed, the milk fat content will be affected, as well as the volume of milk and how diluted it is.
+• The time since the last feed – depending on when you last fed, your milk might be more or less fatty.
+Emptier breasts mean fattier milk.

-The time of day – the fat content of the milk may be higher in the morning.
+• The time of day – the fat content of the milk may be higher in the late afternoon or evening, when your breasts produce lower volumes of milk.

 Can I breastfeed when I’m sick?